Replication in Managed Service for MySQL®

 With manual management, other cluster hosts may serve as replication sources for any cluster replica.
 Replicas that have their replication sources set manually are referred to as cascading replicas.
 Cascading replicas use asynchronous replication from a source host.
 Therefore, a cascading replica cannot become the master if the master host fails or is switched over manually.

-A cluster of two hosts, including one cascading replica, is not fault tolerant.
+A cluster of two hosts where one is cascading replica is not highly available.

 Here is an example of cluster configuration with cascading replication and hosts in two availability zones: